 We stopped by the creator and artist’s studio while we were there.
 This is full of fun information on the creation of Mount Rushmore as well as displays and lesser known facts (did you know there are hidden vaults in the monument?!)

 We tried to get as many views as we could.
-The standard spot is right in front, but we also took the presidential trail which takes you a bit closer and farther up.
-And if you drive through Black Hills, you’ll spot the monument in the distance thru the trees you are driving thru.
+The standard spot is right in front, but we also took the Presidential Trail which takes you a bit closer and farther up.

 Things to do Near Mount Rushmore with Kids